-U.K. Second degree fundingWatch
+U.K. Second degree fundingWatch this thread

 So I graduated from my degree in 2014 which was three years (dance) I now wish to take a degree in either physiotherapy or occupational therapy.
 I was told by the student loan company that I wouldn't be eligible for any funding as this is my second degree.
 From looking online and chatting to friends, some people have said the student loans company can support you for four years, does this mean I can get another year from them towards my new degree?.
 Another option is an nhs bursary/funding but many websites say different things (only funded if you are to be a dentist or doctor) or say funding is for 'medical students'.